 What you can do, however, is equip the ‘Mechs you have to fill useful roles on a team.
 As I noted at the top, there aren’t hard and fast rules about doing this, and even holding guide in hand, you’ll have to adapt these designs in order to fit your situation at any given time.

-One more beginner tip: Use the ‘Strip Armour’ button when you start putting your build together.
+A quick beginner tip: Use the ‘Strip Armour’ button when you start putting your build together.
 Once you’ve got everything you want positioned on the chassis, use the ‘Max Armour’ button replace the plating up to the maximum tonnage allowed on the frame.
-You can fiddle with the distribution a bit, which is often a good idea because by default it will assign armor as evenly as it can.
+You can fiddle with the distribution a bit, which is often a good idea because by default it will assign armour as evenly as it can.

-Suggested chassis: Raven, Commando, Spider, Locust, Jenner, Panther, Flea
+Suggested chassis: Raven, Commando, Locust, Jenner, Panther, Flea

 The big – and possibly sole – advantage of light (20-35 ton) BattleMechs is their initiative of 4, which means they’ll go first in the turn order.
 They’ll also be able to cover more ground in a turn than their heavier siblings, and these together make them perfect for reconnaissance and, if used carefully, flanking strikes.
 Their fragility is offset by their high speed, so remember that if you aren’t moving, you’re giving up your best defense, which is evasion bonuses.
 Use these BattleMechs to spot enemies for your indirect fire platforms and look for opportunities to take out vehicles.
 You can put heavier ‘Mechs like the Cicada into this role, but you’ll lose that extra point of initiative if you go with anything beefier than a Panther.